influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withIgnoreNamespaceSelectors(ignoreNamespaceSelectors)
 ```

-IgnoreNamespaceSelectors if set to true will ignore NamespaceSelector settings from the podmonitor and servicemonitor configs, and they will only discover endpoints within their current namespace.
-Defaults to false.
+"IgnoreNamespaceSelectors if set to true will ignore NamespaceSelector settings from the podmonitor and servicemonitor configs, and they will only discover endpoints within their current namespace.
+Defaults to false."

 ### fn spec.withImage